 Historically in India homes were designed as per the local climate.
-Raiasthan had homes that protected the inhabitants from harsh sun and dust - smaller windows and thicker walls, jaalis for ventilation was common.
+Rajasthan had homes that protected the inhabitants from harsh sun and dust - smaller windows and thicker walls, jaalis for ventilation was common.
 Kerala, Goa, and Mumbai saw thatched roofs to protect from rain.
 Central India saw homes white-washed with lime to enable inhabitants to deal with extreme summer heat in Vidarbha and Marathwada.
 In the past few years, we saw all vernacular architecture give way to glass and concrete homes that needed to be cooled with AC.
 In lieu of increasing temperatures predicted due to climate change, its opportune to put together a strategy that enables thermal and visual comfort and ventilation without use of air conditioning.

-Climate-responsive homes are said to be lighter on pocket (energy bills) and enhance productivity and well-being due to access to wind and natural light (natural light has an impact on well-being).
-We have worked with BEEP to develop climate-responsive homes by working on reduction of energy demand through passive measures (architectural design), building energy supply through active measures, and integration of renewable energy.
+Climateresponsive homes are said to be lighter on pocket (energy bills) and enhance productivity and wellbeing due to access to wind and natural light (natural light has an impact on well-being).
+We have worked with BEEP to develop climate-responsive homes by working on reduction of energy demand through passive measures (architectural design), building energy supply through through active measures, and integration of renewable energy.

 Increasing agrobiodiversity in our projects is a simple solution to providing better health for residents.
-Simple amenities of organic vegetable garden, composting, chemical free landscapes, native fruit. and vegetable plants are well integrated into our residential products.
+Simple amenities of organic vegetable garden, composting, chemical free landscapes, native fruit, and vegetable plants are well integrated into our residential products.
 We assess the biodiversity of the property, retain the old trees, replant as necessary, and plant 10X times what is in the building footprint.
 This enables us to ensure cooler temperatures and clean air for the future dwellers.

 Sustainable habitat will be a pipe dream if we do not focus on waste.
 This year we achieved ZWL for Mahindra World City, Chennai.
 In February 2020, we achieved single use plastic free status across all locations by prohibiting the use of plastic bottles, cups and plates, and cutlery.
-We have also incorporated the ban on single use plastic in our event guidelines as well as our customer connect events.
+We have also incorporated the ban on single use plastic in our event quidelines as well our customer connect events.
 As a result, we avoided over 800 kg of plastic across locations.
 This year we hope to intensify the campaign this year to cover customer gifting as well.

 At Mahindra World City, Chennai and Jaipur we are tracking single use plastic items in the waste stream and are working with customers to enforce single use plastic ban in respective workplaces.
-We also installed a bailer in Chennai to bale multilayer plastic (MLP) waste generated by customers and send them to cement plants to be used as energy.
-In this manner, we have diverted 17.5 tonnes of MLP away from landfill.
+We also installed a bailer in Chennai to bale multilayer plastic (MLP) waste generated by customers and send them cement plants to be used as energy.
+In this manner, we have diverted 17.5 tonnes of MLP away from and offices.
+We have seen influx of COVID-related wastes at our cities, and we are working with our IC&IC customers to handhold them on various waste related sensitisation and connecting them to the right vendors for waste management.

 COVID has resulted in increased use of disposable masks and PPE.
 However, our safety team has procured reusable masks and PPE for workers resulting in no COVID-related wastes at our residential locations.
-We have also laid down the COVID waste management guidelines at our sites and offices.
-We have seen influx of COVID-related wastes at our cities, and we are working with our IC&IC customers to handhold them on various waste related sensitisation and connecting them to the right vendors for waste management.
+We have also laid down the COVID waste management guidelines at our sites